-One stick figure ninja against an entire horde of enemies.
+One stick-figure ninja against an entire horde of enemies.
 They approach from the left, then right, then left again.
-Some require multiple hits to take down, other have an uncanny ability to dodge attacks, and then there are those… wait, did I mention this guy only has two buttons with which to defend himself?
+Some require multiple hits to take down, others have an uncanny ability to dodge attacks, and then there are those… wait, did I mention this guy only has two buttons with which to defend himself?
 Also, he can’t move.
 Some ninja, huh?

-However, no matter how interesting the combat of a brawler is, enemy variety is key to minimize repetition in terms of gameplay, and One Finger Death Punch did a fine job of mixing things up there.
-After a while, I did start seeing beefed up versions of the same foes as opposed to new versions of old ones.
+However, no matter how interesting the combat of a brawler is, enemy variety is key to minimising repetition in terms of gameplay, and One Finger Death Punch did a fine job of mixing things up there.
+After a while, I did start seeing beefed-up versions of the same foes as opposed to new versions of old ones.
 But at that point I was too busy focusing on my survival and beating the crap out of everything in sight, to really care.
 Left, right, left, left, right, right, dagger to the face… next!
 It was fast, furious and fun.
-Wasn’t easy, but there were rarely a dull moment.
+Wasn’t easy, but there was rarely a dull moment.

 Considering the sheer amount of stages (or “rounds”), I’m glad they aren’t just limited to a single type, as simply fighting enemy after enemy over and over again would get boring fast.
-As you journey across the world map, which acts more as a hub area than anything else, you’ll get to experience light saber battles, boss fights, dodge challenges and more.
-My personal favorite is definitely the survival ones; what can I say?
-I like combining challenge with a guaranteed victory!
+As you journey across the world map, which acts more as a hub area than anything else, you’ll get to experience lightsaber battles, boss fights, dodge challenges and more.
+My personal favourite is definitely the survival ones; what can I say?
+I like combining the challenge with a guaranteed victory!

-Scattered across the aforementioned world map, you’ll also find a variety of skills, which give combat related boosts.
-Some activate after a certain number of kills, providing a temporary buff, while other extend the use of a specific weapon type.
+Scattered across the aforementioned world map, you’ll also find a variety of skills, which give combat-related boosts.
+Some activate after a certain number of kills, providing a temporary buff, while others extend the use of a specific weapon type.
 Personally, I found the lot to be somewhat lacking, with the most useful being ones that ironically rarely saw any use.
 The one that grants 1 health after 99 kills might be fun in survival, but other than that, nothing noteworthy.